Uncovering the neutrino mass ordering with the next galactic core-collapse supernova neutrino burst using water Cherenkov detectors: Methodology

-\\Neutrino flux models, see Fig.~\ref{fig:flux_aligned}, have the neutrino luminosity divided into four flavor categories: $L_{\nu_e}$, $L_{\bar{\nu}_e}$, $L_{\nu_x}$ and $L_{\bar{\nu}_x}$, where $x\equiv\mu+\tau$.
-The time evolution of the supernova explosion is markedly different between models such that $L(t)$ is not a model-robust observable.
-This is also true for the total neutrino luminosity integrated over time, i.e., $\int L_{\nu}(t)\,dt$ due to, among other effects, scale differences, e.g., the progenitor mass.
-However, as presented in see Fig.~\ref{fig:flux_aligned}, the time-integrated fraction of different flavors is consistently different as a function of the true neutrino MO across flux models. \\Since each model uses a different time reference definition, small time offsets are applied by setting the $t_0$ of each model as the time at which the neutrino luminosity reaches its maximum.
-Notably, this time frame could also be set for data analyzing the time spectrum of events.
-Although this calculation would introduce an associated detector systematic uncertainty, its role is later neglected as it would be, arguably\footnote{If a low number of interactions are recorded, statistical errors dominate.
-Else, $\sigma_{t_0}$ could be determined with few milliseconds precision from the interactions time spectrum.
-Thus, $\sigma_{t_0}\ll 2$~s would translate into a tiny variation of the integrated flavor composition and therefore into a minor systematic uncertainty.}, a sub-leading correction.
+\\Since each model uses a different time reference definition, small time offsets are applied by setting the $t_0$ of each model as the time at which the neutrino luminosity reaches its maximum.
+Notably, this time frame could also be set for data by analyzing the time spectrum of the events.
+Although this calculation would contribute to the detector systematic uncertainty its role is later neglected as it is arguably a sub-leading correction\footnote{If a low number of interactions is recorded, statistical errors dominate.
+Else, $\sigma_{t_0}$ could be determined precisely, and a small time offset would translate into a minor variation of the integrated flavor composition, due to the small flavor gradients in the cumulative distributions observed at around 50~ms in Fig.~\ref{fig:flux_aligned}.}.